DRAGON-Collaboration/dsssdCal/README.md

     `dsssdCal runxxxx.root -s <sigma> -t <threshold> --odb` (`--grid` if Tengblad DSSSD in use)

-If triple alpha data was collected with non-default calibration variables, then one may recover the default calibration variables (all slopes = 1 and all offsets = 0) by running
+If triple alpha data was collected with a previously gainmatched DSSSD, then one may recover the default calibration variables (all slopes = 1 and all offsets = 0) by running

    `dsssdCal runxxxx.root --reset`